Enlarged Prostate Treatments

-Moderate to severe symptoms (AUA score of 8 or more) with complications: If symptoms are bothersome and you have developed complications such as inability to urinate, you may need a catheter, surgery, or another treatment.
+- Moderate to severe symptoms (AUA score of 8 or more) with complications: If symptoms are bothersome and you have developed complications such as inability to urinate, you may need a catheter, surgery, or other treatment.

 Questions to Ask Yourself About Enlarged Prostate Treatment

 When you discuss the treatment options for an enlarged prostate with your doctor, keep these points in mind:

 - How much are my symptoms bothering me?